ViewComfy/ViewComfy/README.md

 Once set up, the workflow will be running on the serverless infrastructure and be accessible via the standard Comfy interface and an API endpoint.

-To link your endpoint to your workflow inside your ViewComfy app, you just need to copy it in the right field:
+To link your endpoint to your workflow inside your ViewComfy app, you just need to copy it into the right field:

 ![Screenshot 2025-03-17 175719](https://github.com/user-attachments/assets/25495f87-5639-456b-9266-9fcabb3995cc)